chumulonimbus/tekn-cloud-computing/minggu-11/containerndorchestra.md

 ![33](image/img33.png)

 ### Step 5: Redis Service for Caching
-1. Checkout the step5 branch and list files in it.
+1. Checkout the step5 branch and list files in it. <br>
 ![34](image/img34.png)
-2. Let’s first inspect the newly added Dockerfile under the ./www folder:
+2. Let’s first inspect the newly added Dockerfile under the ./www folder: <br>
 ![35](image/img35.png)
 3. Next, we will look at the API server’s api/main.py file where we are utilizing the Redis cache:
 ![36](image/img36.png)
-4. Now, let’s look into the updated docker-compose.yml file:
+4. Now, let’s look into the updated docker-compose.yml file: <br>
 ![37](image/img37.png)
-5. Let’s boot these services up:
+5. Let’s boot these services up: <br>
 ![38](image/img38.png)
 6. we can use docker-compose exec followed by the redis service name and the Redis CLI’s monitor command:
 ![39](image/img39.png)